Aged care residents use their time wisely by learning more about dementia

 - The Diseases: understanding the difference between normal ageing and dementia, risk factors and problems around diagnosis and medical management.

-- The Person: addresses the difficulties in recognizing symptoms, living with dementia, dementia friendly and inclusive communities and more.
+- The Person: addresses the difficulties in recognising symptoms, living with dementia, dementia friendly and inclusive communities and more.

 “I’m currently in my third week of the course and I already feel better equipped to know how to handle and communicate to someone living with dementia.”